 To get your body relaxed start with a good stretch, a good nap or a massage.

 Spray your scents in the space, take your time getting ready and send love and appreciation to yourself.

 Basically, do whatever you need for your stress and tension to go down a few notches.

 This is the core of your personal retreat.
 These are the practices that will allow you to reach the insights that support the intention of your retreat.

-Here you want to follow the intention of your retreat:
+Here you want to let the intention of your retreat: guide you